 The Executive Director, David Lane, is not entitled to Directors' fees or any other form of remuneration from the Company for his services.
-David Lane is the Group Executive of Perpetual Investments (a division of Perpetual Limited) and a Director of Perpetual Investment Management Limited (the Manager).
+David Lane is the Group Executive of Perpetual Limited, International Asset Management and a Director of Perpetual Investment Management Limited (the Manager).
 His remuneration is governed by the remuneration policy of Perpetual Limited, the parent company of the Manager.